 Show Tagged Ground Cover shows those ground cover areas that have been tagged.

 The Ground Cover tool actually does the job of drawing the schedule of ground covers, totaling up the number of specimens required as it does so.

 Extract plant schedule extracts the contents of a planting schedule to a CSV file for costing.

 Extract Ground Cover does the same thing for ground cover planting.

-Import GPS data imports a CSV and other file types to gCADPlus.
+The Import GPS data imports a CSV file exported from GPS equipment, to gCADPlus.

 Store data - stores extended entity data with any entity - species, irrigation, paving, light data etc.

 Extract Stored Data - moves any data stored as an extended entity to CSV format for subsequent manipulation and costing.

 Export to 3D

 Make SketchUp layers allows tagging of lines, arcs etc. - the bones of a design - in a form suitable for importation to 3D modeling software such as SketchUp.